loydle/fon-proximus-autoconnect-cli/README.md

 # fon-cli
- >  The aim is to find a way to reconnect automaticaly to Belgacom FON hotspots but first start at the bottom: V1- Copy FON hotspot credentials.
+ >  The aim is to find a way to reconnect automaticaly to Belgacom FON hotspots..

 ## Usage